theCore-embedded/theCore/examples/htu21d/README.md

 ## Building

-Toolchain is required to build this application.
-The Core already has one suitable for this target.
+Toolchain is required to build this application. theCore already has one suitable for this target.

 ```
 mkdir build